dariyasydykova/open_projects/ROC_animation/README.md

 ![cutoff.gif](animations/cutoff.gif)

-The plot on the left shows the distributions of predictors for the two outcomes.
+The plot on the left shows the distributions of predictors for the two outcomes, and the plot on the right shows the ROC curve for these distributions.
 The vertical line that travels left-to-right is the cutoff value.
 The red dot that travels along the ROC curve corresponds to the false positive rate and the true positive rate for the cutoff value given in the plot on the left.

-The traveling cutoff is meant to demonstrate the trade-off between trying to classify one outcome correctly and trying to classify the other outcome correcly.
+The traveling cutoff demonstrates the trade-off between trying to classify one outcome correctly and trying to classify the other outcome correcly.
 When we try to increase the true positive rate, we also increase the false positive rate.
 When we try to decrease the false positive rate, we decrease the true positive rate.

-"AUC" at the top of the right plot stands for "area under the curve", and it tell us the area under the ROC curve.
-Generally, a high AUC value is indicative of a model that can distinguish between the two outcomes well.
+"AUC" at the top of the right plot stands for "area under the curve".
+AUC tells us the area under an ROC curve, and, generally, an AUC value over 0.7 is indicative of a model that can distinguish between the two outcomes well.
 An AUC of 0.5 tells us that the model is a random classifier, and it cannot distinguish between the two outcomes.
-In a later section you will see the case when a model with a higher AUC value is not necessarily better than a model with a lower AUC value.

 The shape of an ROC curve changes when a model changes the way it classifies the two outcomes.